phuociser/YT_dashboard/README.md

 # YT_dashboard
+## Overview

+Developed an impactful dashboards website using data from Kaggle transform raw data into meaningful data to identify which Videos and Individual Video shows are performed good help YouTubers know which is the best stragegy for the next video hence increasing the quality of the channel

 ## Target

 Using kaggle dataset about youtube viewer,subscriber,.. to create website dashboard help Youtubers know which video is perform good and not